OpenWebAdvocacy/website/src/posts/Australia-ACCC-Nov-22.md

 G'day, sport!
 [Bruce](https://brucelawson.co.uk) here, with an update on progress we've made down under with the Australian Competition and Consumer Commission (ACCC).

-AAAC published a [Digital Platform Services Inquiry Discussion Paper (PDF)](https://www.accc.gov.au/system/files/Digital%20platform%20services%20inquiry.pdf)  which has great news for competition in browsers and web apps.
+ACCC published a [Digital Platform Services Inquiry Discussion Paper (PDF)](https://www.accc.gov.au/system/files/Digital%20platform%20services%20inquiry.pdf)  which has great news for competition in browsers and web apps.

 They propose: